These hints are designed to give you just the hint you need to get to the next part.

 ARL Library

-, and the Library word ends with L
+with K, and the Library word ends with L.

 CLA Cellar